noughtylinux/config/SYSTEM-BOUNDARY.md

 **Defensive Installations:**

-**gvfs**
-- GNOME Virtual File System—provides virtual filesystem backends (MTP, SMB, archive mounting, etc.)
-- File managers and desktop environments commonly pull this in as a dependency
-- Installed via apt, but user services managed by Home Manager
-- Prevents "which gvfs is handling this mount?" confusion

 **mpris-proxy**
 - Bridges to MPRIS D-Bus media control interface
 - Allows media keys and desktop widgets to control PipeWire audio sources